smoope/SwiftyTraverson/README.md

 ### Reusing the same traverson instance

-Once defined `Traverson` instance can be used mupltiple times by calling `newRequest` method:
+Once defined `Traverson` instance can be used multiple times by calling `newRequest` method:

 ```javascript
 traverson